Watchmaker Glossary

 Toothed barrel

-As opposed to the smooth barrel connected to the fusee by a chain or a gut cord, the toothed barrel is fixed on a wheel which meshes with the rest of the gear train.
+As opposed to the smooth barrel connected to the fusee by a chain or a gut rope, the toothed barrel is fixed on a wheel which meshes with the rest of the gear train.

 Suspended barrel